 How to Create a Killer Brochure

-In the age of internet, print medium has lost some of its sheen.
+In the age of the internet, print medium has lost some of its sheen.
 But even today, printed stuff makes a lot of sense in business, especially with the marketing material.

 Today I am sharing some tips on creating a killer and impactful brochure.
-I have learnt these over the years and I hope these could be of some help to my readers when they create their next brochures or redesign the existing ones.
+I have learned these over the years and I hope these could be of some help to my readers when they create their next brochures or redesign the existing ones.

 Brainstorm with marketing team

 Before creating a brochure, it is important to have a brainstorming session with your marketing team.
-If you do not have a marketing team, you can involve your business partner, and any other people in your business who work with the customer.
+If you do not have a marketing team, you can involve your business partner and any other people in your business who work with the customer.